jackgianesini/structkit/README.md

 # Overview

-Structator is simple tool for copy specific fields a new struct, including metadata.
+StructKit is simple tool for copy specific fields a new struct, including metadata.

 ## Features